JMc-GH/JMc-GH.github.io/_posts/2022-08-16-learning-java.md

 title: Learning Java
 date: 2022-08-16
 categories:
-    - CPD
+  - MSc
 tags:
-    - Java
+  - Programming
-    - Codecademy
+  - Education
-    - Masters
+  - Development
-draft: false
 ---

 Part of upcoming masters degree involves using [Java](https:///www.java.com), which I have no experience with.
 I also never had any intention of learning it before now, I would have preferred to have added something like [Go](https://go.dev) - but this is only because I see it used frequently in pen-test and bug bounty tools.
 Advantages are that I could potentially start bug-hunting mobile phone apps thanks to Java's portability across device types.
 Also I think [BurpSuite](https://www.portswigger.net) is written in Java and it's one of my aims to write my own modules for this (although I don't think this has to be done in Java).